ali322/content-replace-webpack-plugin/README.md

 - **external**: other files which not in webpack assets
 - **rules**: replace rules, accept object which key is file extname and value is replace function
-- **ignore**: array of file path should not be replace,glob pattern accepted
+- **chunks**: only these chunks's files will be replaced, default value is all

 ## License